 Local Public Health System Assessment (LPHSA) identified components, activities, competencies and capacities of local public health public health system and how the Essential Services are provided by the community.

 Community Health Status Assessment (CHSA) identified the status of our community and the health of our residents.
-Over 12 weeks,1,200 Delaware County residents took part in the CHSA phone survey, which is expected to be ready for public comment in Oct.
+Over 12 weeks,1,200 Delaware County residents took part in the CHSA phone survey.
 The CHSA also includes a community health profile.
 The Crosstabe Analysis report shows results for subgroups within school districts/region, age, race, gender, education and income.

 Forces of Change Assessment (FOCA) identified things that are or might affect or threaten the community’s health or local public health system.

 Community Themes and Strengths Assessment (CTSA) identifies our community’s values, perceived quality of life and health improvement assets.
-Plans for the data collection sessions have not been finalized, but possibilities include town hall meetings, stakeholder meetings and interactive webcasts.
+Plans for the data collection sessions have not been finalized, but possibilities include town hall meetings, stakeholder meetings and interactive web conferences.

-5.)
-Goals and strategies: Goals will be developed for the issues identified in phase 4.
-Broad strategies will be developed to achieve the goals and will be ready for public review in late 2013/early 2014.
+MAPP Phase 5.)
+Goals, objectives and strategies: Goals and outcome objectives have been developed for the priorities identified in phase 4.
+Broad strategies have been identified to achieve the goals and objectives.

-6.)
-Action Cycle: Planning, Implementation and Evaluation of the goals and strategies developed in phase 5 will take place.
-While this is the final phase of the MAPP process, it is not the end of the process.
+MAPP Phase 6.)
+Action Cycle: Planning, Implementation and Evaluation of the goals, objectives and strategies developed in phase 5 are complete.
+Although this is the final phase of the MAPP process, it is not the end of the process.
 The PHDC will continue to meet to review progress made toward the goals and objectives for each of the five health priorities.